Fast-developing cataracts include:

 - Smoking cigarettes, drinking too much alcohol, and some other forms of substance abuse.

-There are several types of cataracts, based on where in the lens the condition begins to form.
-These include:
+The different types of cataracts vary according to where on the lens the condition begins to form.

-- Nuclear cataracts, which begin in the center of the lens and spread out.
+- Nuclear cataracts begin in the center of the lens and spread out.

-- Cortical cataracts, which begin at the edges of the lens and move inward.
+- Cortical cataracts begin at the edges of the lens and move inward.

-- Posterior subcapsular cataracts (PSC), which develop on the bottom of the lens.
+- Posterior subcapsular cataracts (PSC) develop on the bottom of the lens.

 Of these, PSCs develop fastest.
 With any cataract diagnosis, it is important to make lifestyle changes like quitting smoking and wearing sunglasses to protect against UV radiation, and it is important to vision your eye doctor regularly to monitor the progression of the cataract.
 However, PSCs require more aggressive approaches, and they may lead to surgery faster than other types of cataracts.